-The device provides Ethernet ports in M12 connector type.
+The device has standard Ethernet ports.
 According to the link type, the switch uses CAT 3, 4, 5,5e UTP cables to connect to any other network devices (PCs, servers, switches, routers, or hubs).
 Please refer to the following table for cable specifications.